asiekierka/zeta/web/res/README.md

             * colors - an array of sixteen colors, either:
                 * 3-component arrays of range min - max (inclusive),
                 * "#012345" or "#012"-format strings.
+    * lock_palette: if true and a custom palette is provided, the palette cannot be changed by the emulated engine,
     * memory_limit: the memory limit, in kilobytes (64-640)
     * extended_memory_limit: the extended (EMS) memory limit, in kilobytes
 * render: